Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Smart Paint - Emission

-Issue i Smart Paint is a method for creating materials that glow and emit a light.
-Change the stack Emission to make the material glow with the desired intensity and change Samples for how many times this should be calculated by the computer, the higher Samples the more accurate the calculation of the light emitted.
-We recommend using both these settings sparingly as it very quickly affects rendering time.
+Emission i Smart Paint is a method to create materials that glow and emit a light.
+Change the bar Emission bar to make the material glow with the desired intensity and change Sampels for how many times this will be calculated by the computer, the higher Samples the more accurate the calculation of the light emitted.

 In the example below we see how the material starts to glow the higher Issue value it gets.